 If you aren’t in a rush to acquire Hilton Honors points but would like to build them up slowly towards a big redemption in the future, you’ll want to consider getting the Amex US Hilton credit cards for their attractive signup bonuses (and in the case of the Aspire Card, the incredibly lucrative benefits as well).

-The Hilton Honors Card offers 75,000 Hilton Honors points upon spending US$1,000 in the first three months, and potentially up to 100,000 points if you search for an incognito mode offer.
+- The Hilton Honors Card offers up to 100,000 Hilton Honors points upon spending $1,000 (USD) in the first three months.

-The Hilton Honors Surpass Card offers 130,000 Hilton Honors points upon spending US$2,000 in the first three months, and potentially up to 150,000 points if you search for an incognito mode offer.
+- The Hilton Honors Surpass Card offers up to 130,000 Hilton Honors points upon spending $2,000 (USD) in the first three months.

-- If you prefer to prioritize points over credits or status, this card is a great choice, with an available signup bonus equalling the more expensive Aspire Card.
+- If you prefer to keep up-front fees down, this card is a good choice, with a better cost-to-points ratio than the Aspire Card.

-The Hilton Honors Aspire Card offers 150,000 Hilton Honors points upon spending US$4,000 in the first three months.
+- The Hilton Honors Aspire Card offers 150,000 Hilton Honors points upon spending $4,000 (USD) in the first three months.

-The US$500 in total credits on this card help to offset the US$450 annual fee; on top of that, you also get an annual free weekend night certificate, instant Hilton Diamond status, and unlimited Priority Pass access, so this is very much an excellent card to apply for and keep forever.
+- The $500 (USD) in total credits on this card help to offset the $450 (USD) annual fee; on top of that, you also get an annual Free Weekend Night Reward, instant Hilton Diamond status, and unlimited Priority Pass access, so this is very much an excellent card to apply for and keep forever.

-The Hilton Honors Business Card offers 130,000 Hilton Honors points upon spending US$3,000 in the first three months.
+- The Hilton Honors Business Card offers up to 130,000 Hilton Honors points upon spending $2,000 (USD) in the first three months.

 Besides the credit card bonuses, another meaningful way to rack up Hilton Honors points is by maximizing promotions on paid stays, which are frequently more generous than the promotions put on by other hotel chains.

-Ricky used this strategy during his trip to New Zealand last year.
-While he could’ve redeemed points to stay at the Hilton Queenstown and the Chateau on the Park Christchurch at a value that was on the borderline of our valuation of 0.7 Canadian cents per point at the time, he chose to pay cash instead and rack up points aggressively.
+Ricky used this strategy during his trip to New Zealand in late 2019.
+While he could’ve redeemed points to stay at the Hilton Queenstown and the Chateau on the Park Christchurch at a half-decent value, he chose to pay cash instead and rack up points aggressively.

 Overall, I think it’s wise to gear your Hilton strategy towards larger aspirational redemptions with a long-term outlook, such as a fancy Conrad or Waldorf Astoria resort stay, where the value is much more apparent compared to the cash price.